cooperwooley/parkvision2.0/backend/README.md

 ### Authentication
 - `POST /auth/signup` - Create a new user with password hashing
 - `POST /auth/login` - Authenticate a user
+Note: the implementation exposes `/auth/register` for creating users (not `/auth/signup`).
+So the correct endpoints are:
+- `POST /auth/register` - Create a new user with password hashing
+- `POST /auth/login` - Authenticate a user

 ### Analytics